<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 2) Don’t wait to find a ‘dream job’ posting.

 Job seekers often make the mistake of commencing their job search once they get settled into their new home.
 This process should start much sooner, and with a much broader scope.
-Instead of sifting through job postings for open positions, begin identifying companies that that you’d like to work for.
+Instead of sifting through job postings for open positions, begin identifying companies that you’d like to work for.
 Then, get on their radar.
-Tell them how much you love their mission/product/services/etc. Submit a letter of interest with a resume and let them know that you’re interested, if and when, they do hire for something that would be a good fit.
+Tell them how much you love their mission/product/services/etc. Submit a letter of interest with a resume and let them know that you’re interested, if and when they do hire for something that would be a good fit.
 You never know!
 Pitch them what you could do for their company or maybe identify a weakness they have and how you can strengthen it (always end on a positive note!).
 This has worked for me multiple times - with a slight caveat…

 3) Be willing to accept less than you’re worth, but only temporarily!